Greece Moments Greece Moments

 Former marble quarry on Syros

-In the valley of the Americanou Beach Since 1965, the American John Pierson and his son have planted about 18,000 trees, of which 5,000 remain.
+In the valley of Americanou Beach, American John Pierson and his son have planted around 18,000 trees since 1965, of which 5,000 remain.
 At the foot of the pine forest there is a small hut.
-From here it goes through the forest to an idyllic beach.
+From here, a path leads through the forest down to an idyllic beach.

 syros americanou bay john pierson pine trees